 If a user wants to extend the LN DRS (for example, implementing a new reconstruction algorithm), he has to modify the configuration file "ldrs.cfg".
-A small application exist which allows an easy modification of this file.
+A small application simplifies modification of this file.
 A screenshot of the configuration editor is presented in figure 16.